 MASTER OF THE GUILD: A Hermetic Legend

-into the Mysteries of the Universal Guild.
-He is accompanied on his journey by a group of wandering Paterini and a young woman,
+of the Universal Guild.
+He is accompanied on his journey by a group of wandering Paterini and a young woman, Berenice, who

-Berenice, who is also a gifted musician and visionary.
-Both Ramar and Berenice, who belongs to the Matriarchal Order of the
+is also a gifted musician and visionary.
+Both Ramar and Berenice, who belongs to the Matriarchal Order of the Artemar, undergo

-Artemar, undergo many trials, of mystic initiation, distant travel, and war.
-The narrative reflects themes or archetypes drawn
+many trials, of mystic initiation, distant travel, and war.
+The narrative reflects themes or archetypes drawn from the myth

-from the myths of Orpheus, Tsarevich Ivan, Eschenbach's Parsifal, the Mysteries of Delphi, the Grail/Guild operas of Wagner.
+of Orpheus, Eschenbach's Parsifal, the ancient Mysteries of Delphi, the Grail/Guild operas of Wagner.
+The book is

 THE ACORN MAN: A Creation Tale